 Another tool you can use besides introspection is a personal SWOT analysis.

 This will help you identify your strengths and weaknesses.

 When it comes to stressful situations, how do you respond?

 If you are quick to blame others or react without thinking, practicing some mindfulness techniques will help you learn to become calmer.

 Taking responsibility for your actions and apologizing when you have made an error is another indicator of higher emotional intelligence.

 “If your emotional abilities aren’t in hand if you don’t have self-awareness if you are not able to manage your distressing emotions if you can’t have empathy and have effective relationships, then no matter how smart you are, you are not going to get very far.” – Daniel Goleman

 Still, you can develop a higher EQ, much the same way that reading, doing logic puzzles, and memory activities increase your IQ.

 These people face struggles in life too, they have just mastered the ability to recognize their emotions and respond in a way that serves them rather than deters them.

 If you would like to see what your emotional intelligence is, then you can take this free test here.
-Let us know how accurate you found the results in the comment section below.